dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## What is Loopback

-LoopBack is a framework for creating APIs and connecting them with backend data sources.
+[LoopBack is a framework for creating APIs and connecting them with backend data sources](https://loopback.io/).
 Built on top of Express, it can take a data model definition and easily generate a fully functional end-to-end REST API that can be called by any client.

-LoopBack comes with a built-in client, API Explorer.
+LoopBack comes with a built-in client, a API Explorer.
 We’ll use this since it makes it easier to see the results of our work, and so that our example can focus on building the API itself.

 LoopBack is a highly-extensible, open-source Node.js framework that enables you to:

-* Create dynamic end-to-end REST APIs with little or no coding.
+* create dynamic end-to-end REST APIs with little or no coding;
-* Access data from Oracle, MySQL, PostgreSQL, MS SQL Server, MongoDB, SOAP and other REST APIs.
+* access data from Oracle, MySQL, PostgreSQL, MS SQL Server, MongoDB, SOAP and other REST APIs;
-* Incorporate model relationships and access controls for complex APIs.
+* incorporate model relationships and access controls for complex APIs;
-* Run your application on-premises or in the cloud.
+* run your application on-premises or in the cloud.

 ## What is Google App Engine